Hydrangea care tips

 - Outdoor grown Hydrangeas sometimes have a very wooden stem end.
-Dutch hydrangeas are produced in greenhouses, and their peak production is in spring until late autumn.
-In Columbia for example they can be grown outdoors and depending on the climate they will be available year-round.
+Dutch hydrangeas are produced in greenhouses, and their peak production is in spring until late fall.
+Abroad they can be grown outdoors and depending on the climate they will be available year-round.
 Outdoor grown Hydrangeas sometimes have a very wooden stem end.
 In case the flower starts to wilt, cut off that part of the stem.

-- White Hydrangeas can turn blueish, which can be a real nightmare for florists and designers.
+- White Hydrangeas can turn blueish, which is a real nightmare for every florist.
 White Hydrangeas - most of the time used for weddings - can turn blueish in the centre of the flower when you use a post-harvest product containing Aluminium sulphate.
-Therefore make sure you use clear flower food or conditioners like Chrysal Clear Professional 2 for the storage period and Chrysal Clear Universal flower food or Chrysal Clear Professional 3 for the consumer phase.
-A finishing touch with Chrysal Glory will be a big help too!
+Therefore make sure you use clear flower food or conditioners like Chrysal Professional 2 for the storage period and Chrysal Syringa flower food or Chrysal Professional 3 for the consumer phase.

 Hydrangea care tips for consumers

 - Hydrangeas live up to their name so they need a lot of water.
 Be sure to keep an eye on the water level and top up when needed.
 Don't forget to use flower food though when refilling the vase with water!